umstek/json-viewer/README.md

 - `JsonViewer` - A component that parses a JSON value (string) and renders it as a tree of JSX elements.
 This uses the `PojoViewer` component internally.
 - `PojoViewer` - A component that renders a plain old JavaScript object (POJO) as a tree of JSX elements.
 You can pass anything including values that are not JSON serializable, but you'll need to implement your own renderers for them.

+## Plan/todo

+- [ ] Add a way to pass custom renderers for values that may or may not be JSON serializable.
+  - [ ] Allow special rendering depending on the path in the JSON.
+  - [ ] Automatically detect the best renderer for a value.
+- [ ] Allow customizing of inline (collapsed) renderers.
+- [ ] Allow adhering to a schema, so that the viewer can automatically detect the type of a value and render it accordingly.
+- [ ] Allow editing of values adhering to the schema.

 ## Installation

 ```bash